Believing in accessibility for all

 6.0 Reasonable adjustments

-6.1 We understand that some of our customers require support and may find it difficult to express themselves or communicate clearly, especially when they are anxious or upset.
-To help, we ask that customers try to explain what adjustments they’re looking for and how this will ensure they can access our services.
-More information can be found in our customer support policy.
+6.1 We understand that some of our customers may find it difficult to express themselves or communicate clearly, especially when they are anxious or upset.
+To help, we ask that customers try to explain what adjustments are needed from us to support with accessing our services or where they wish to make a complaint that they are able to easily do so.

 6.2 We will always consider making reasonable adjustments for a customer if we are asked to do so.
 Examples of adjustments we can consider are: